Installation

 The

-extra requirements ensure additional dependencies are installed.(Optional) If installed from source, run the built-in test suite to check that
+--with dev --with tests --with docsextra requirements ensure additional dependencies are installed.(Optional) If installed from source, run the built-in test suite to check that

 Credits